elasticio/elasticio.github.io/content/_getting-started/logs-page.md

 ![Thread's details](/assets/img/getting-started/logs-page/threads-details.png)

+>Please note that in case you are interested in all logs of a particular workspace, you can use the corresponding [API Call]({{site.data.tenant.apiDocsUri}}/v2#/logs) for that.

 ## Filter by Flow Name

 This filter allows you to concentrate on logs of one or more Flows by selecting